 The status of Copenhagen as an international venue – co-host of Euro 2020, stage for two European club finals, both involving Arsenal – is aided by the proximity of the somewhat functional national stadium, Parken, to the city centre.
 Add its lively bars, lashings of Carlsberg and excellent transport connections, and the Danish capital can be considered one of the best, if priciest, destinations to travel with your team.

-Thanks to the recent progress of flagship club and current champions FC Copenhagen (FCK), it’s a journey that fans of Leicester, Ajax and Porto made in 2016-17, another welcome participation in the Champions League culminating in narrow defeat in its sister competition.
-In August 2017, a frustrating away goal conceded to Qarabag at the Parken, FCK’s home ground shared with the national team, allowed the visitors to become the first Azerbaijani side to go into the prestigious draw in Monaco.
-The Copenhagen, side, meanwhile, look less and less likely to get another shot at the Champions League group stage in 2018-19.
+Thanks to the regular progress of flagship club and 2019 champions FC Copenhagen (FCK), who groundshare Parken with the national side, it’s a journey that fans of Leicester, Ajax and Atlético Madrid have made in recent seasons.
+FCK have become a Europa League mainstay with frustrated Champions League ambitions.
+In 2017, a silly away goal conceded to Qarabag at Parken allowed the visitors to become the first Azerbaijani side to go into the prestigious draw in Monaco.
+The 2019-20 season saw a dramatic, rain-sodden defeat to ten-man Red Star Belgrade on penalties.

-Formed the same year that the Parken opened (and Denmark became shock European champions), 1992, FCK have been regular international competitors ever since.
+Formed the same year that Parken opened (and Denmark became shock European champions), 1992, FCK are far and away the most successful Danish club of the modern era, four campaigns spent at the Champions League group stage.
 Before then, it had taken decades for Danish clubs to make any sort of impact upon European football, evidence of the amateur nature of the game here rather than its long heritage.